battle of the image formats (jpg jxl webp avif heic)

 Both AVIF and WEBP can act just like animated GIFs.

-AVIF first, WEBP second:
+WEBP first, AVIF second:

 AVIF should be replacing the ancient animated GIF right now because it is just that much better.